kilescg/MacID_Reader/Readme.md

 - **Upcoming Features:** While SQLite functionality is currently not implemented, it is planned as a future enhancement.

+- **Upcoming Features:** The Flashing Button currently does not update its status.
+This will be addressed once I'm back in the office.

 - **Printing:** The printing functionality is not yet implemented in the main tool but can be found in the `utils.py` file.
 The specific function you can use for printing is `PrintNow()`.

 ## Usage